Atriplex Halimus Saltbush Plants

-Atriplex halimus (Chenopodiaceae) is a halophytic shrub originated from North Africa and Europe, it is also found naturally around Mediterranean Basin, Atlantic Ocean, North Sea (Belgium) and Black sea.
+Atriplex halimus (Chenopodiaceae) commonly known as Saltbush.
+It is a halophytic shrub originated from North Africa and Europe, it is also found naturally around Mediterranean Basin, Atlantic Ocean, North Sea (Belgium) and Black sea.
 It is also reported in Iran and Pakistan.
 It is commonly known as Saltbush, Mediterranean saltbush, shrubby orache and sea orache.
 It is found mostly in semi-arid and sub-humid areas up to 900 m from sea level in coastal areas or in inland desert areas.
 It grows up to 2-3 m high and 2.4 m wide.
 It comprises deep root system.
 The leaves are silvery white in colour.
 The stems are erected and bear alternate leaves up to 4 cm in length.

 The inflorescence born in the month of July on leafless twigs and green or yellowish in colour.
 The fruits are kidney shaped, numerous, coriaceous and 3.4 x 5-6 mm in size.
 The seeds are dark brown and 1.5 mm in size.
 It is cultivated for the production of green forage during dry season, for animal feed, to control soil erosion and soil salination.

-Landscaping ideas about Atriplex Halimus
+Landscaping ideas for Atriplex Halimus

 Atriplex halimus has great interest as ornamental plant due to its high resistance to various environmental stresses.
 In the areas were rain fall is low as 200-400 mm, it yields 2-10 t DM/ha/year (tons dry matter per hectare per year).
 Under irrigation, it yields up to 30 t DM/ha/year.
 It is suitable for landscaping in salt affected and arid areas.
 It can also kept as indoor house plant.